 The Department of Economics at the Syracuse University has a national reputation of excellence in microeconomic research and analysis of public policies.

-Undergraduates may earn either a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.).
+Undergraduates may earn either a Bachelor of Arts (B.A.), a Bachelor of Science (B.S.), or a combined B.S. and Master's (M.A.) degree.
 Students benefit from the Department's commitment to teaching excellence, the availability of the faculty, the presence of our regular faculty in all courses, outstanding

 advising, and an active economics club.
 In addition, students are eligible for Omicron Delta Epsilon (an honors society) and awards for academic distinction.